-Treasure Global Inc. ("TGI", "we", "our", or the "Company") is a holding company incorporated on March 20, 2020, under the laws of the State of Delaware.
+Treasure Global Inc ("TGI," "we," "our" or the "Company") is a holding company incorporated on March 20, 2020, under the laws of the State of Delaware.
 TGI has no substantive operations other than holding all of the outstanding shares of Gem Reward Sdn.
 Bhd. ("GEM"), which was established under the laws of the Malaysia on June 6, 2017, through a reverse recapitalization.

-Prior to March 11, 2021, TGI and GEM were separate companies under the common control of Kok Pin "Darren", which resulted from Mr. Tan's prior 100% ownership of TGI and his prior 100% voting and investment control over GEM pursuant to the Beneficial Shareholding Agreements.
-For a more detailed description of the Beneficial Shareholding Agreements and Mr. Tan's common control over TGI and GEM see "Prospectus Summary-Corporate Structure.
+Prior to March 11, 2021, TGI and GEM were separate companies under the common control of Kok Pin "Darren," which resulted from Mr. Tan's prior 100% ownership of TGI and his prior 100% voting and investment control over GEM pursuant to the Beneficial Shareholding Agreements.
+For a more detailed description of the Beneficial Shareholding Agreements and Mr. Tan's common control over TGI and GEM, see "Prospectus Summary-Corporate Structure."

-On March 11, 2021, TGI and GEM were reorganized into a parent subsidiary structure pursuant to the Share Swap Agreement in which TGI exchanged the Swap Shares for all equity of GEM.
-Pursuant to the Share Swap Agreement, the purchase and sale of the Swap Shares was completed on March 11, 2021, but the issuance of the Swap Shares did not occur until October 27, 2021 when TGI amended its certificate of incorporation to increase the number of its authorized common stock to a number that was sufficient to issue the Swap Shares.
-As a result of the Share Swap Agreement, (i) GEM became the 100% subsidiary of TGI and Kok Pin "Darren" no longer had any control over the GEM ordinary shares and (ii) Kok Pin "Darren", the Initial GEM Stockholders and Chong Chan "Sam" Teo owned 100% of the shares of TGI common stock (Kok Pin "Darren" owning approximately 97%).
+On March 11, 2021, TGI and GEM were reorganized into a parent subsidiary structure pursuant to the Share Swap Agreement in which TGI exchanged the swap shares for all of the issued and outstanding equity of GEM.
+Pursuant to the Share Swap Agreement, the purchase and sale of the swap shares was completed on March 11, 2021, but the issuance of the swap shares did not occur until October 27, 2021 when TGI amended its certificate of incorporation to increase the number of its authorized common stock to a number that was sufficient to issue the swap shares.
+As a result of the Share Swap Agreement, (i) GEM became the 100% subsidiary of TGI and Kok Pin "Darren" no longer had any control over the GEM ordinary shares and (ii) Kok Pin "Darren," the Initial GEM Stockholders and Chong Chan "Sam" Teo owned 100% of the shares of TGI common stock (Kok Pin "Darren" owning approximately 97%).
 Subsequent to the date of the Share Swap Agreement, Kok Pin "Darren" transferred 9,529,002 of his 10,000,000 shares of TGI common stock to 16 individuals and entities and currently owns less than 5% of our common stock.